murainah/murainah/README.md

 <div align="center">

 - I'm Abubakri Murainah, a passionate **Data Scientist**
-- I also write tech stuffs on my  <a href="https://medium.com/@ajiscomorac"> Blog </a>.
 - I'm interested in NLP, Computer Vision, and AI
-- I love contributing to open source projects.
 - I'm open to roles and collaborations.